 I don't have to tell that to the man standing in that little steel cage at the end of a boom lift.
 He held a long-handled window squeegee in his hands, methodically sweeping it up and down, side to side.
 No doubt wearing waterproof winter clothes, he's probably one of those guys that considers his glass as half full.
 Glad to be alive.
 He probably tosses little 'isms' around in his head as if to give credence to being on what many people would consider to be "the wrong side" of the wall.
 Maybe he's thinking such positive things as:

-"Look at those people inside that office--stuck sitting in their chairs all day long.
+"It's pretty warm outside for this time of year.""I love being outside on a day like this.
+It makes me feel alive.""Mmm, the air smells good out here today--fresh from the rain.""Look at those people inside that office--stuck sitting in their chairs all day long.
 Probably stressed out about some kind of report or deadline.
 Poor suckers."

 He probably knows all the right things to wear and all the right ways to wear 'em.
 He probably has the art of layering down to a finely-tuned science.
 Wearing his brightly-colored safety vest, he was probably indifferent or uncaring to the additional layer of wind proofing that it affords him.
 Most likely a job requirement, he wears it because he has to.